romeerez/orchid-orm/docs/src/guide/orm-and-query-builder.md

 );
 ```

-## defining a base table
+## define a base table

-First, need to create a base table class to extend from, this code should be separated from the `db` file:
+Define a base table class to extend from, this code should be separated from the `db` file:

 ```ts
 import { createBaseTable } from 'orchid-orm';